-3.9 Ethical issues
+3.9 Ethical issues.

-At the onset of data collection, the researcher had to seek permission from theDistrict Education Officer (Appendix IV) who introduced the researcher to the head teachers.
+At the onset of data collection, the researcher sought permission of the Municipal Education Officer (Appendix IV) who introduced the researcher to the head teachers.
 The head teachers also introduced the researcher to the teachers as well as the SMC members.
-In addition, each questionnaire contained an opening introductory letter requesting for the respondents cooperation in providing the required information for the study.
-The respondents were further assured of confidentiality of the information provided and that the study findings were used for academic purposes only.
+In addition, each questionnaire contained an opening introductory letters requesting for respondents cooperation in providing the required information for the study.
+The respondents were further assured of confidentiality of the information provided and the study findings will be used for academic purposes only.
 Respondents were further assured of their personal protection and that they had authority to refuse or accept to be interviewed.